• Latest

 Still, Changing Lanes works because its best scenes bring the debate back to physical reality.
 A lane is never only a lane here.
 It is space, power, habit, fear, convenience, and risk compressed into asphalt.
 The film’s advocacy is clear, sometimes blunt, but its central insight lands: street design is storytelling by other means, and cities reveal their priorities through the bodies they protect.

 Changing Lanes is a 2025 American documentary film that follows a grassroots community movement in Greenpoint, Brooklyn.
 The struggle begins when a beloved neighborhood teacher is killed in a hit-and-run crash on McGuinness Boulevard, prompting local activists to demand a “road diet” to convert the dangerous four-lane roadway into a safer street with protected bike lanes.
 The narrative captures the neighborhood friction that follows, tracking the political backlash led by a powerful local business owner and the shifting responses of city government officials.
 Featuring interviews with urban planners, local politicians, and cultural icons, the film serves as a localized study of urban transportation politics and street-level democracy.
-The documentary has been presented at specialized screening series, such as DCTV’s Data Docs program and the Architecture & Design Film Festival, and information regarding local screenings can be found through its official production website.
+The documentary has been presented at specialized screening series, such as DCTV’s Data Docs program and the Architecture & Design Film Festival.
+Distributed by First Run Features, the film is presently streaming on Amazon and Kanopy.

 Full Credits